rhidoyhasanmahmud/The-Anatomy-of-RabbitMQ/README.md

-# RabbitMQ Interview Questions & Answers & Coding Exercise
+# The Anatomy of RabbitMQ & Coding Exercise

 > Click :star:if you like the project.
 Pull Request are highly appreciated.
 Follow me [@HasanMahmud](https://www.linkedin.com/in/codemechanix/) for technical updates.